 ExpressVPN has a well deserved reputation for speed.
 The service delivers consistently high numbers on speed tests from a variety of locations, including mid-sized cities and smaller.
-The entire network boasts over 145 servers in 94 countries, which is one of the widest selections any VPN provider offers.
+The entire network boasts 2,000 servers in 148 locations in 94 countries, which is one of the widest selections any VPN provider offers.
 Plenty of options are available when it comes to bypassing content restrictions or looking for a faster server.

 ExpressVPN doesn’t skimp on the privacy features, either.
 The service has a strict zero-logging policy to ensure your data is as inaccessible as possible, and you also get to take advantage of unlimited bandwidth as well as a complete lack of file type restrictions.
 Perfect for Android users who use their phone for everything, everywhere.

 One unique feature that’s worth pointing out is the ExpressVPN built-in speed test.
 If your connection seems to be lagging, a few taps is all it takes to get numbers on speed and latency.
 You can then switch locations with just a few more taps, perform another speed test, and repeat until you’re content.
 This feature is available in the desktop PC builds of the ExpressVPN software as well as the Android version.